 While the pre-formed A is found in animal products such as meat, fish, dairy products, and poultry, provitamin A is found in plant-based products, fruits, and veggies.

 Beta-carotene is a popular and most important carotenoid that gets converted more efficiently than the others.
-Bright yellow and orange colored fruits such as papaya and apricots are rich sources of beta-carotene.
+Bright yellow and orange-coloured fruits such as papaya and apricots are rich sources of beta-carotene.

 Warning Signals when your body is not getting enough Vitamin A